lacework/terraform-aws-agentless-scanning/examples/multi-account-multi-region-auto-snapshot/README.md

 - Scanning account, or Security account, where the scanning infrasturcture is installed.
 - The AWS Organizations Management account so that accounts and OUs can be enumerated for each scan.

-For the Scanning Account, the same process is followed compared to the Single Account Multi-Region example.
+For the Scanning account, the same process is followed compared to the Single Account Multi-Region example.
-However, this Scanning Account must know the AWS Organizations management account and set of OUs that will be scanned.
+However, this Scanning account must know the AWS Organizations management account and set of OUs that will be scanned.
 This example also deploys a CloudFormation StackSet in the management account which will automatically deploy the Snapshot Role to the root, or specified OUs, within the AWS Organization.

-For all accounts that will be the target of scanning, the role installed must be known (by name) to the Scanning Account.
+For all accounts that will be the target of scanning, the role installed must be known (by name) to the Scanning account.
 This example demonstrates how to do this properly.

 ## Sample Code